thorlindberg/thesis/dissertation/8-1 results-syntax.md

 <br>

-This greatly reduces the character count of the data instance by 66.5% to 149 characters of which the information represents 19 characters or % of the data.
-The data is also safer because the property of type String has enumerated values, allowing it to be validated base on whether its case conforms to the enumeration.
+This greatly reduces the character count of the data instance by 66.5% to 149 characters of which the information represents 19 characters or 12.7% of the data.
 This approach is not without fault, as the data structure including the type declarations is larger at 454 characters, but this trade-off is offset by the reduction in repetition of type declarations as the data scales up in size.

 {"break":true}